zot/textcraft/html/README.md

 1. Toast your key copy: `@toast key`
 1. Go south (south isn't locked -- you could lock it and add it to the key generator)
 1. Try going north

-## Example MUDs

-Shift-click or right-click and choose "Save link as..." to save these to your disk

-* <a href='javascript:window.textcraft ? textcraft.Gui.activateMudFromURL("examples/Key%20Example.yaml") : document.location = "examples/Key%20Example.yaml"'>Key and Lock</a>
-* <a href='javascript:window.textcraft ? textcraft.Gui.activateMudFromURL("examples/Extension%20Example.yaml") : document.location = "examples/Extension%20Example.yaml"'>Simple Extension</a>

 ## Creating things